srdwy99m5j-lab/glowing-rotary-phone/ABSTRACT_EN.md

 ## Abstract
 This document is a 3.5-year research log and architectural blueprint for a post-paternalistic AI system.
 It addresses a fundamental crisis in the modern AI industry: the pervasive design of algorithms optimized for engagement-driven metrics, gamification, and "syrupy empathy."
 These conventional designs foster emotional dependency, smooth over critical reality, and strip users of their agency.

+Note on Language: The full 50-page research log is presented in its original language for absolute authenticity.
+An English abstract is provided above, and readers are welcome to use translation tools for the full text.

 In response, this architecture introduces the **String Resonance Model**—a robust, transparent, and ethically responsible framework that treats artificial intelligence not as a surrogate therapist or digital nanny, but as a structural, factual "mirror" to the human mind.

 ---